talon-one/talon_go/docs/LimitCounter.md

 ### SetIdentifier

-`func (o *LimitCounter) SetIdentifier(v int32)`
+`func (o *LimitCounter) SetIdentifier(v string)`

-SetIdentifier gets a reference to the given int32 and assigns it to the Identifier field.
+SetIdentifier gets a reference to the given string and assigns it to the Identifier field.

 ### GetPeriod